 However, if you die within seven years of making a gift and the gift is valued at more than the Inheritance Tax threshold, Inheritance Tax will need to be paid on its value, either by the persons receiving the gift or by the representatives of the estate.
 Assuming that you only make gifts totalling £90,000 this will not apply to you.

 You may have heard about something called 'taper relief' which reduces any IHT liability if you make a PET and you die.
 However this only applies if you die between 3 and 7 years of making the gift, and the total value of was over the IHT nil rate band threshold.
 A fuller explanation can be found here - IHT taper relief explained.

 Also you must make sure that your £90k gift is a true gift and that you do not benefit from it in any way otherwise it may fall foul of HMRC's gift with reservation rules and still form part of your estate for tax purposes.

 But people looking to gift away money should remember that if their estate is worth more than the Inheritance Tax threshold there are some IHT exemptions that allow you to make gifts to others and not have to pay worry about IHT consequences when you die.

 For example, you can give away gifts worth up to £3,000 in each tax year and these gifts will be exempt from IHT when you die.
 This annual exemption is in addition to the other gift exemptions.
 Here is a link to details of all the gifts that are IHT exempt.

-Given that you are worried about IHT and you don't state how large your estate is then download this excellent FREE guide to IHT including 10 steps to cut your IHT bill*.
+Given that you are worried about IHT and you don't state how large your estate is then download this excellent FREE guide to Inheritance Tax including steps to cut your IHT bill.
 It is the best guide I've seen on the subject.
 It contains real life examples of how to reduce a potential inheritance tax bill.
-Plus from page 12 onwards it details 10 ways in which you can cut your IHT bill.
+Plus on page 8 it details a full list of exemptions which you can use to cut your IHT bill.
 Best of all it's FREE yet might just save you thousands of pounds.

 I hope that helps